Things you should know for your trip to AHSP

 – I-81 south; take the second exit to Rte.55/48 west toward WV (about 3 miles on I-81).

 – Take 55/48 across the WV line, through the town of Wardensville (speed trap!), and at the other end of town it becomes the Corridor H superhighway (still 55/48).
 Take that to the Moorefield exit.
-Note: this is no longer the end of the highway!
+Note: several years back, this was the end of the highway!

 – There is a long exit ramp at Moorefield ending at a T controlled by a light.
 Turn left and just stay on Rte.
 28 through Moorefield and Petersburg (you’ll have to make a right turn in “downtown” Petersburg, then go up the hill past a Dairy Queen and on out of town).